Skip to content

 Example #2: You’re a florist who is posting a beautiful, tight shot of a bridesmaid in a beautiful turquoise dress, holding the bouquet you made.
 An ideal photo credit would be to tag: the photographer, the wedding planner, and the dress she is wearing—and maybe even tag the bride and the bridesmaid.

 No one will ever get mad at you for giving them some Instagram-credit love, but they will be pretty disappointed if you leave them off!
-In most cases where you need to give Instagram photo credits, it’s easier than you think.
+In most cases where you need to give Instagram photo credits, it’s easier than you think and helps you avoid any copyright issues.
 You’re likely already working with the vendors or partners involved.
 If not, you can also ask your client for their names and account handles.
 Not knowing how to credit a photo on Instagram can no longer be an excuse.

 Want more Instagram picture credit examples?
 Here are a few more below from Aisle Society and Elizabeth Anne Designs.